 If your furnace operates more frequently than it is supposed to and adds more pressure on its elements, it will result in having repairs more regularly; you’re also possible to discover that the lifespan of the system is not enough longer than it should be.

 When you have decided to invest in your HVAC system, this is very important to consider.
-The design with higher efficiency will cost more to invest, but the system will have a longer lifespan.
+The design with higher efficiency will cost more to invest in, but the system will have a longer lifespan.

 With a higher efficiency system, you may encounter fewer troubles with the system, and you might prevent displacing it during your lifetime.